stanford-ssi/sequoia-software/tutorials/circuit_python/tutorial_1.md

 ## Cu

-Cu is another alternative to screen.
+`cu` is another alternative to `screen`.
 I personally think it works a little better and is a little easier to use.
 To use it, simply run the command
 ```bash
 cu -l /dev/ttyACM0